frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 ### Trust information schema

-The current design and implementation of the nuget.config has some limitations, there a two approaches that can be followed in the implementation of the trust information schema:
+The current design and implementation of the nuget.config have some limitations, there are two approaches that can be followed in the implementation of the trust information schema:

-1. Following the current implementation
+**1. Following the current implementation**

 ```xml
 <trustedSigners>